eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/get/get-todo-404.md

 description: How to solve challenge GET todo 404.
 ---

-How to complete the challenge `GET /todo 404`.
+# How to complete the challenge `GET /todo 404`.

+How to solve challenge GET todo 404 by issuing a GET request on a non-existent endpoint and receive a 404 status code response.

 ## GET /todo (404)